 Rev. Wally Reames came to serve as pastor in September 1999.
 In January of 2007 the church changed its name to "LifeLine Victory Center".
 The Purpose of this change was to better identify with the vision the Lord had laid out before the body in being His hands extended and offering a life-line to all those in need.
 It was Pastor Wally's ambition to teach people how "Real Life and Real Faith Connect".
 Rev Wally Reames resigned in July 2014 after serving for 15 years.

-The arrival of Rev. Mark Seppo as our new pastor in September 2015 marked "a new day" for Lifeline VICTORY Center, and the church was renamed VASSAR VICTORY CENTER!
+The arrival of Rev. Mark Seppo as the new pastor in September 2015 marked "a new day" for Lifeline VICTORY Center, and the church was renamed VASSAR VICTORY CENTER!

 bottom of page